Filiz Akın: 1982–2002

-2002–present
+2002–2025

-In 2002, she learned that she had some kind of cancer of the nose and mouth (nasopharynx).
+In 2002, she learned that she had cancer of the nose and mouth (nasopharynx).
 She received treatment at the MD Anderson Cancer Center of the University of Texas and her cancer was cured.

 From 2004 to 2007, she worked as a columnist for Sabah.

 In 2005, for the benefit of Turkey Breast Foundation and to support the "yellow bracelets against cancer," she launched a campaign, and more than 1 million bracelets were sold.
 In 2005, she supported the promotion of the "blue bracelet" campaign organized for the benefit of the Hacettepe University Hope House project, organized to raise awareness of cancer in the community.
-From 2007, she has been a supporter of "Türkiye'de İşitmeyen Kalmasın", a project initiated by The Starkey Hearing Foundation's and Turkey EMÖV Foundation.
+From 2007, she was a supporter of "Türkiye'de İşitmeyen Kalmasın", a project initiated by The Starkey Hearing Foundation's and Turkey EMÖV Foundation.

 In 2006, the street where she lived until she was 3 years old, was named as "Filiz Akın Sokak" by the city council in Beypazarı.
 In 2008, she presented the program "Filiz Akın'la Sohbetler" on Kanal 1.
 In 2009, she presented "Filiz Akın'la Hafta Sonu Sohbetleri" on Habertürk TV.

 In November 2013, she met her fans for her third book, Lezzete Merhabas signature day at the 32nd Tüyap Istanbul Book Fair.
-Filiz Akın is a member of the Board of Trustees of TED University.
+Filiz Akın was a member of the Board of Trustees of TED University.

+Akın died at a hospital in Istanbul on 21 March 2025, at the age of 82.
+She was interred at Aşiyan Asri Cemetery.